nhayase/XROSS/README.md

 # XROSS
 XROSS is the Python-based simulator for X-ray optics.
 It is completely free and open source software.
-You can simulate EUV reflectivity, X-ray reflectivity (XRR) analysis, and nanoscale deposition optimization for roughness control.
+You can simulate optical reflectivity, X-ray reflectivity (XRR) analysis, and nanoscale deposition optimization for roughness control.

 Please cite it as follows when using it in your publications and presentations: